otrv4/otrv4/otrv4.md

 * Verify that the user profile signature is valid.
 * Verify that the user profile is not expired.
-* Verify that the point `X` received in the pre-key message is on curve 448.
+* Verify that the point `Y` received is on curve 448.
-* Verify that the DH public key is from the correct group.
+* Verify that the DH public key `B` is from the correct group.

 If everything checks out: